-NPL-Sr1 was operated as described in reference [2].
-The 698 nm clock laser was pre-stabilized to a local reference cavity and then phase-locked via a fibre-based optical frequency comb to another more stable laser, at either 1064 nm or 934 nm.
-A feedback loop acting on an acousto-optic modulator (AOM) kept the clock laser frequency in resonance with the 87Sr clock transition.
-The optical frequency comb was referenced to UTC(NPL), and the frequency ratio between the 87Sr clock transition and UTC(NPL) was calculated from the comb measurements of the 698 nm ultrastable laser and the AOM frequency corrections.
+NPL-Sr1 was operated as described in reference [2], with the exception of some changes described in section 2 below.
+The 698 nm clock laser was pre-stabilized to a local reference cavity and then phase-locked via a fibre-based optical frequency comb to another more stable laser at 1064 nm.
+A feedback loop acting on an acousto-optic modulator (AOM) kept the clock laser frequency in resonance with the Sr clock transition.
+The optical frequency comb was referenced to UTC(NPL), and the frequency ratio between the Sr clock transition and UTC(NPL) was calculated from the comb measurements of the 698 nm ultrastable laser and the AOM frequency corrections.
 The reported frequency value is determined as the average of a sawtooth fit to the NPL-Sr1/UTC(NPL) ratio data, which includes frequency steps corresponding to the known times and magnitudes of the maser frequency steers.